-Results 1–10 of 33 for "Psychology Topic"X related to "Personalities: December 2011" Refine Your Search Refine Your Search TopicTherapy (7)Emotional health (4)Stress (3)Teens (3)Aging (2) 30 more... [+] Alzheimer's (2)Ethics (2)Human rights (2)Personality (2)Sleep (2)Testing issues (2)Trauma (2)Women & men (2)Anxiety (1)Autism (1)Bipolar disorder (1)Children (1)Depression (1)Disability (1)Education (1)Hate crimes (1)Health disparities (1)Intelligence (1)Military (1)Natural disasters (1)Parenting (1)Post-traumatic Stress Disorder (1)Race (1)Schizophrenia (1)Sexual abuse (1)Sexuality (1)Shyness (1)Socioeconomic status (1)Suicide (1)Violence (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 33 Previous 1 2 3 ...
+Results 1–10 of 33 for "Psychology Topic"X related to "Personalities: December 2011" Refine Your Search Refine Your Search TopicTherapy (7)Emotional health (4)Stress (4)Teens (3)Aging (2) 33 more... [+] Alzheimer's (2)Education (2)Ethics (2)Human rights (2)Personality (2)Sleep (2)Socioeconomic status (2)Testing issues (2)Trauma (2)Women & men (2)Addictions (1)Anxiety (1)Autism (1)Bipolar disorder (1)Children (1)Depression (1)Disability (1)Environment (1)Hate crimes (1)Health disparities (1)Intelligence (1)Military (1)Natural disasters (1)Parenting (1)Post-traumatic Stress Disorder (1)Race (1)Schizophrenia (1)Sexual abuse (1)Shyness (1)Sport & exercise (1)Suicide (1)Violence (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 33 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.PersonalityPersonality refers to individual differences in patterns of thinking, feeling and behaving.
 The study of personality focuses on individual differences in particular personality characteristics and how the parts of a person come together as a whole.Psychology Topic 2.ShynessShyness is the tendency to feel awkward, worried or tense during social encounters.
 Severely shy people may have physical symptoms like upset stomach; worries about how others view them; and a tendency to withdraw from social interactions.
 Psychology Topic 3.SchizophreniaSchizophrenia is a serious mental illness characterized by incoherent or illogical thoughts, bizarre behavior and speech, and delusions or hallucinations, such as hearing voices.Psychology Topic 4.Bipolar DisorderBipolar disorder is a serious mental illness in which common emotions become intensely and often unpredictably magnified, including manic episodes — abnormally elevated or irritable moods — and possibly depression.Psychology Topic 5.TeensTeens are undergoing the biological changes of puberty and experiencing cognitive changes that allow them to think more abstractly.
 Includes resilience tips for teens and communication tips for parents.Psychology Topic 6.Testing IssuesInformation about psychological testing issues, including the development, creation, administration, scoring and interpretation of psychological tests of abilities such as intelligence or aptitudes; personality (e.g., traits, attitudes); and mental health, including neurological disorders.Psychology Topic 7.EthicsIn psychology, APA’s Ethical Principles of Psychologists and Code of Conduct lays out standards for psychologists and identifies behaviors that deserve punishment.
-Psychology Topic 10.Hate CrimesHate crimes are any felony or violent crime based on prejudice against a particular group.
-Compared to other crimes, hate crimes have a broader impact on victims and communities because they target core aspects of identity.Psychology Topic Previous 1 2 3 ...
+Psychology Topic 8.Hate CrimesHate crimes are any felony or violent crime based on prejudice against a particular group.
+Compared to other crimes, hate crimes have a broader impact on victims and communities because they target core aspects of identity.Psychology Topic 9.Emotional HealthEmotional health can lead to success in work, relationships and health.
+Happy people are more likely to work toward goals, find the resources they need and attract others with their energy and optimism.Psychology Topic 10.Women & MenMen and women are basically alike when it comes to personality, thinking ability and leadership.
+The differences in these aspects that do exist may reflect social expectations, not biology.Psychology Topic Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 33 for "Psychology Topic"X related to "Personalities: December 2011"